aurasphere/reply-challenge-2018/README.md

         return s > 0 && t > 0 && (s + t) <= A;
     }

 Later on, I've also added a new validation to check whether a path between nodes would cross an obstacle.
-This could have happened in case they were neightbours even if none of them were inside the obstacles themself like in the following example.
+This could have happened in case they were neighbours even if none of them was inside the obstacles themselves like in the following example.
 It was easy to fix this using the Java 2D API and intersections.
-Here's the code and two examples showing after and before the check:
+Here are the code and two examples showing after and before the check:

     public boolean isPathObstructed(Point origin, Point destination) {
         Line2D pathToCheck = new Line2D.Float(origin, destination);